Zero-to-DApp 2 of 4 for MacOS/Linux (or Windows)

 - A Blockstack ID (identity) to test your Animal Kingdom.

-- Access to the Mac terminal window and some familiarity with the command line it provides.
+- Access to the a terminal window and some familiarity with the command line it provides.

-- An installation of the XCode command-line tools to support Node Package Manager (
+- On Mac, an installation of the XCode command-line tools to support Node Package Manager (

 - The Node Package Manager package manager.